aquasecurity/trivy/README.md

 | Debian GNU/Linux             | wheezy, jessie, stretch, buster          | Installed by apt/apt-get/dpkg |                 YES                  |
 | Ubuntu                       | 12.04, 14.04, 16.04, 18.04, 18.10, 19.04 | Installed by apt/apt-get/dpkg |                 YES                  |
 | Distroless                   | Any                                      | Installed by apt/apt-get/dpkg |                 YES                  |

-RHEL, CentOS, Oracle Linux, SUSE, Amazon Linux and Photon OS package information is stored in a binary format, and Trivy uses the `rpm` executable to parse this information when scanning an image based on RHEL or CentOS.
-The Trivy container image includes `rpm`, and the installers include it as a dependency.
-If you installed the `trivy` binary using `wget` or `curl`, or if you build it from source, you will also need to ensure that `rpm` is available.

 Distroless: https://github.com/GoogleContainerTools/distroless